Basil Wolverton: Mad

 Wolverton first appeared in Mad with a single panel in #10, drew Mad Reader! for #11 and also contributed an iconic Lena-like image to the cover of #11, which was billed as the "Beautiful Girl of the Month".
 Although Wolverton contributed sporadically to the title—appearing in just nine issues over two decades—his work was memorable enough that, in 2009, The New York Times dubbed him "The Michelangelo of Mad Magazine".
 E.C.'s other humor title, Panic, edited by Al Feldstein (who later became Mads editor for 30 years) also used Wolverton's art on a Panic cover, though publisher William M. Gaines was not a fan of Wolverton's work.
 Other humor magazines from other companies such as Cracked, From Here to Insanity and Cockeyed also featured Wolverton's work, as did an issue of Ballyhoo.

 Later career

+Beginning in 1958, Wolverton wrote and illustrated an abridged version of The Old Testament stories under the titles "The Bible Story" and (beginning with chapter 121 in November 1968) "The Story of Man", serialized in 133 chapters from November 1958 to November 1969 in the magazine The Plain Truth, and continued for another 23 chapters in the magazine Tomorrow's World from January 1970 to April 1972.
+From 1961 to 1968 the first ninety-nine chapters of The Bible Story were collected in six volumes published by Ambassador College Press, and from 1982 to 1988 the complete 156 chapters (as 154 chapters, with 47/48 and 56/57 combined) were collected in six volumes published by the Worldwide Church of God.
+In February 2009, the illustrations which accompanied the text were collected by Fantagraphics in The Wolverton Bible, along with sixteen illustrations of the Book of Revelation (originally accompanying articles in The Plain Truth, and reprinted in two booklets, Prophecy and The Book of Revelation Unveiled at Last), a forward by Grant Geissman, and an introduction by his son, Monte Wolverton.

 In 1968, Wolverton did the Ugly Posters series of trading cards for Topps, displaying his trademark twisted headshots.

 In 1973, he returned to mainstream comics, illustrating several covers for Joe Orlando's satiric Plop! at DC Comics.
 Comix Book, a joint production of Marvel Comics and Denis Kitchen's Kitchen Sink Press, featured two strips by Wolverton, "Calvin" and "Weird Creatures".